Headroom reduction workload optimization

 This process completes within an hour of applying the solution.

-From the user interface, you can choose from the following minimum replica optimization strategies:
+You can choose from the following minimum replica optimization strategies:

 Strategy